Tailnet lock white paper

 Processing incremental updates

-When the user wishes to make changes to the parameters of tailnet lock, such as by adding a new trusted TLK, their node generates an AUM describing the change.
+When the user wishes to make changes to the parameters of tailnet lock, such as adding a new trusted TLK, their node generates an AUM describing the change.
 This AUM is signed by a trusted TLK, and encodes the HEAD of the TKA as the hash of the previous update.

 An incremental authority update message encodes the HEAD of the tailnet key authority as the hash of the previous update, to build upon the latest tailnet lock state.